telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 setFiddlerPorxy();

-// ... make request with libraries that respect the global proxy settigns
+// ... make requests with libraries that are reusing the global proxy settings

 removeFiddlerProxy();
 ```